The Bohemian Jungle is a beautifully choreographed riad, close to the spice square in Marrakech.

 The women are responsible for washing the sheared wool.

-2. Carding Carding is the process of aligning the wool fibers so the weavers can spin them into yarn.
+Carding is the process of aligning the wool fibers so the weavers can spin them into yarn.
 To card the wool, the fibres are first combed in one direction, and then the wool is brushed in the opposite direction.
-This helps to loosen the fibers and align them in the same direction.
-Once the fibers are aligned, the weavers can then spin them into yarn.
-Carding is an essential step in making a Berber rug, as it helps to ensure that the rug is strong and durable.
-The process of carding also helps to give the rug its unique texture.

 The women are often responsible for this process.

-3. Spinning into Yarn
+3. Spinning the wool into yarn.

-To spin the wool into yarn, Amazigh women use a drop spindle.
+To spin the wool into yarn, Amazigh women use something called a drop spindle.

-This simple tool consists of a shaft with a weight at the bottom.
-The wool is attached to the shaft, and then the shaft is twirled between the woman’s hands.
-As the shaft is twirled, the wool is wrapped around it, creating the yarn.
+The wool is attached to the shaft, and then the shaft is twirled between the women’s hands.

-4. Weaving the Berber Rug
+4. Weaving the rug.

 The weavers use a technique called continuous knotting to create intricate patterns.

-This method of knotting allows the weaver to create a rug that is incredibly durable and will last many years.
+This method of knotting allows the weaver to create a rug that is incredibly durable and will last for many years.
 The process begins with the weaver tying knots in the woollen yarn.

 The yarn is then dyed using natural dyes from plants, spices, and fruits, which give the rugs their characteristic colours.

-Once the yarn is dyed, the weaver begins weaving it into the rug using a loom.
+Once the yarn is dyed, the weaver begins weaving it into a rug using a loom.

+The loom is a wooden frame that the weaver uses to create the rug’s design.
 The weaver ties the yarn around the looms warp threads, which are the vertical threads that run through the loom.

 The weaver then weaves the weft threads, which are the horizontal threads, over and under the warp threads.